pgdogdev/docs/docs/features/sharding/copy.md

 ## How it works

-Data sent via `COPY` is formatted using one of 3 possible formats:
+PgDog supports data sent via `COPY` formatted using any one of the 3 possible formats:

 - CSV (comma-separated values)
 - Text (PostgreSQL version of CSV, with `\t` as the delimiter)
 - Binary (not frequently used)

-PgDog supports both CSV and text formats out of the box.

 ### Expected syntax

 `COPY` commands sent through PgDog should specify table columns explicitly.
-This allows PgDog to parse the data stream correctly, knowing which column is the sharding key.
+This allows itg to parse the data stream correctly, knowing which column is the sharding key.

 Take the following example: